AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 ## Input new Dataset - Model:

  - 1) Add new .env variables
- - 2) Update NEURAL_INPUT and NEURAL_OUTPUT in Config.java
+ - 2) Update NUM_FEATURES and NUM_CLASSES in Config.java
  - 3) Define new createModel function in Dl4jModelFactory
  - 4) Create train and test Kafka Topics
  - 5) Append in data_producer.py the load_dataset() function an elif

  - Extra:
     - update in evaluate_model.py, by adding elifs to functions:
-            - NEURAL_INPUT and NEURAL_OUTPUT
+            - NUM_FEATURES and NUM_CLASSES
             - reconstruct_layer_weights_for_keras()
             - build_keras_model()
             - evaluate_model()